rotate your phone

 Phase 1 focused on refurbishing an existing building originally designed as a fresh market.
 The interior was transformed into a food court,

 with shop areas positioned at the rear and a dining area at the front.
-The exterior façade was reimagined with a light steel frame, giving the building greater height
+The exterior façade was reimagined with a light steel frame, giving the building greater

-an additional commercial building was constructed along the roadside, expanding the market’s visual scale.
+the project’s presence, an additional commercial building was constructed along the roadside, expanding the market’s visual scale.

 Opposite the food court, a row of converted shipping containers was introduced to house restaurants and coffee shops overlooking a central garden.

-For other sub-buildings with existing tenants, covered walkways were added to visually unify them with the main building, creating a cohesive architectural style.
+For other sub-buildings with existing tenants, covered walkways were added to visually unify them with the main building, creating a cohesive

 Looking ahead, two more phases are planned: